rodolphe37/electron-react-javascript-boilerplate/README.md

 ### This version use Electron v25.1.1 & React v18.2.0 (from create-react-app)

-> This branch is electron with commonjs module
+> This branch is electron with commonjs module (if you want ESM instead go to mains branch)

 > Currently available in JavaScript, the TypeScript version will be available shortly.